Phone-GWP-group

 All this means that for most handling or returnable transit packaging applications, you should consider using Correx® division sets.

-Best for protection and mid-high volumes
+Best for protection and mid- to high-volume

 Although commonly used as standalone plastic trays, vacuum-formed trays are arguably the best container insert option when both usability and protection are required.